hpssjellis/spark-core-web-page-html-control/README.md

 So files:

-spark-control-basic-web-page.html Control a spark device using regular html a form, iframe and local storage.
+1. spark-control-basic-web-page.html Control a spark device using regular html a form, iframe and local storage.

-spark-wen.ino the spark file that must be flashed to the device
+1. spark-web.ino the spark file that must be flashed to the device

-useless.ino  the bare essential spark activation but uses up the four possible spark functions.
+1. useless.ino  the bare essential spark activation but uses up the four possible spark functions.
 Simple but useless

-xtra-ajax-json-slider-polling.html   a more advanced much better than the basic web page still only uses javascript and html but is more efficient.
+1. xtra-ajax-json-slider-polling.html   a more advanced much better than the basic web page still only uses javascript and html but is more efficient.

 Both HTML files can be loaded onto phonegap build to make Android and iOS Apps that activate spark devices.